Salary Paycheck Calculator

 How is federal income tax withheld from my paycheck?

-Your employer uses the IRS percentage method from IRS Publication 15-T. Your gross pay for the period is annualized, a flat amount is subtracted based on filing status and pay periods, then the result is run through the progressive tax brackets.
+Your employer uses the IRS percentage method from IRS Publication 15-T. Your gross pay for the period is annualized, a flat amount is subtracted based on filing status ($8,600, or $12,900 for married filing jointly, in 2026), then the result is run through the annual withholding table, which has a 0% band built in.
 The tax is then de-annualized back to a per-period amount.

 Does Medicare tax have a wage cap?